techmania-team/techmania-docs/English/Theme/Scripting_reference.md

-void ReloadVfxSkin(function progressCallback, function completeCallback) void ReloadComboSkin(function progressCallback, function completeCallback) void ReloadGameUiSkin(function progressCallback, function completeCallback)
+void ReloadVfxSkin(function progressCallback, function completeCallback) void ReloadComboSkin(function progressCallback, function completeCallback) void ReloadGameUiSkin(function progressCallback, function completeCallback) void ReloadAllSkins(function progressCallback, function completeCallback)
 ```

-Reloads the specified type of skin from disk.
+Reloads the specified type (or all types) of skin from disk.
 The name of the skin to load is read from options.

 All methods take a while to complete.
 While the reload is in progress, TECHMANIA will call `progressCallback` with the path of the file currently being loaded, as a string.
 Once the reload is complete, TECHMANIA will call `completeCallback` with a [`Status`](#class-status) object.